ribo916/vision-api/README.md

-# VisionFI Proxy API
+# VisionFI Proxy Playground

-Simple Express.js API that wraps the VisionFI SDK to enable document analysis via secure endpoints.
+A lightweight Express.js server that wraps the VisionFI SDK into simple web API endpoints.
+Includes a browser-based UI to test document uploads, analysis, and result retrieval directly without needing Postman or other external tools.

+Built for easier hands-on exploration and validation of VisionFI workflows.

 ---